Henry James Sumner Maine: Oxford professor

 In 1869, Maine was appointed to the chair of historical and comparative jurisprudence newly founded in the University of Oxford by Corpus Christi College.
 Residence at Oxford was not required, and the election amounted to an invitation to the new professor to resume and continue in his own way the work he had begun in Ancient Law.

+Cambridge professor

 In 1877, the mastership of Trinity Hall, Cambridge, where Maine had formerly been tutor, became vacant.
 There were two strong candidates whose claims were so nearly equal that it was difficult to elect either; the difficulty was solved by a unanimous invitation to Maine to accept the post.
 His acceptance entailed the resignation of the Oxford chair, though not continuous residence at Cambridge.
 Ten years later, he was elected to succeed Sir William Harcourt as Whewell Professor of International Law at Cambridge.

 In 1886, he was elected as a member to the American Philosophical Society.